mcpython4-coding/Documentation/mcpython/client/rendering/window.md

         function on_text(self, text: str)

-            called by pyglet with decoded key values when an text is entered
+            Called by pyglet with decoded key values when an text is entered
             :param text: the text entered

         function on_close(self)

-            called when the window tries to close itself cleans up some stuff before closing
+            Called when the window tries to close itself cleans up some stuff before closing